anseki/jquery-plainmodal/README.md

 - The gorgeous plugins which has many functions and rich styles.
 - The simple plugins which has small functions and customizable styles.

-The many web sites use same functions almost.
-And these have different styles.
-plainModal has basic functions for showing the modal windows.
+plainModal has necessary functions for the modal windows.
 That's all.
-The styling it is your job.
 You can free style it to perfect match for your web site.
 Of course it can be responsive web design.

 plainModal does:

-- Showing specified element as the modal window, and hiding it.
+- Showing the specified element as the modal window, and hiding it.
 - Covering a page with an overlay.
-- Avoiding focusing outside elements of the modal window. (by pressing Tab key)
+- Avoiding focusing the outside elements of the modal window. (by pressing Tab key)
 - Avoiding scrolling a page window.
 - Hiding the modal window when Escape key is pressed.